xl4kj/doc-ci-cd-workflow-playground/docs/en/trust.rst

 .. note::
   The entries that don't have any reference to a known draft or standard are intended to be defined in this technical reference.

 .. list-table::
+   :class: longtable
    :widths: 20 20 20 60
    :header-rows: 1